The College of Liberal Arts and Sciences policies

 • data science

-• earth and environmental studies
+• earth and environmental sciences

 • earth and space exploration